unman/3isec-tor/README.md

 ## Performance

-In order to mitigate identity correlation TorVM makes use of Tor's new [stream isolation feature][stream-isolation].
+In order to mitigate identity correlation TorVM makes use of Tor's [stream isolation feature][stream-isolation].
 Read "Threat Model" below for more information.